 Saving your natural teeth is the very best option, if possible, which is what a root canal makes it possible to do.
 Your natural teeth allow you to eat a wide variety of foods necessary to maintain proper nutrition.
 The root canal procedure is the treatment of choice so that you can keep your natural teeth.

 The only alternative to a root canal procedure is having the tooth extracted and replaced with a bridge, implant or removable partial denture to restore chewing function and prevent adjacent teeth from shifting.
 These alternatives not only are more expensive than a root canal procedure but require more treatment time and additional procedures to adjacent teeth and supporting tissues.

 Steps To Take if you want to avoid a Root Canal

 Since some of the reasons why the nerve of a tooth and its pulp become inflamed and infected are due to deep decay, repeated dental procedures on a tooth and/or large fillings, following good oral hygiene practices (brushing twice a day, flossing at least once a day, and scheduling regular dental visits) may reduce the need for a root canal procedure.
-Trauma resulting from a sports-related injury can be reduced by wearing a GameFace Mouth Guard or any dentist-approved mouth guard.
+Trauma resulting from a sports-related injury can be reduced by wearing any dentist-approved mouth guard.